 In my latest podcast, I share tracks from past and current albums about my time in Asia.
 It all started when I decided that I wanted to do things differently.
 Within 6 weeks, I sold my van, left my flat, learnt Chinese on Skype and headed out to Shanghai.
 At first I taught English but then slowly moved back into music teaching and gigged on the side in China, Hong Kong and Singapore.
 Producer, Graeme Holdaway continued to produce most of my albums which were all released independently of a record label.
 Find more about my podcast at:

 OR CLICK THE LINK BELOW:

-The Jane Nicola Soundvibe show features original podcasts, the podcast show was founded by Jane Nicola Douglas in May 2022.
-Jane Nicola is currently based in Shanghai and she originally grew up in the UK.
+Jane Nicola Soundvibe features podcasts created by J. N. Douglas.
+Since May 2022, Jane Nicola founded the Soundvibe podcast to provide an interactive platform for arts innovation and entrepreneurship.
+Jane Nicola is currently based in Shanghai and previously grew up in the UK.
 She gained a B.A.
-Hons Degree at Middlesex university and then went on to train as a Music Therapist at Anglia Ruskin University in Cambridge gaining a Masters Degree in Music Therapy.
-Jane Nicola also undertook an LTCL in Music Education and a Post Graduate Certificate in Education with Dundee University.
-Jane Nicola currently lives in Asia and for the past 13 years, she has worked as a performing artist, entertainment host, writer, educator and music therapist, thus she brings a lively collaborative forum to the table!
+Hons Degree at Middlesex University and she then went on to train as a Music Therapist at Anglia Ruskin University graduating with a Masters Degree in Music Therapy.
+Jane Nicola also undertook an LTCL Diploma in Music Education and a Post Graduate Cert.
+Jane has worked in the fields of health, education and entertainment as a musician, music therapist and music teacher.